Prompt fragments useful to add to other prompts

 **Popups** are for:

 - Files.
-Link liberally to files.
+Link liberally to files as supporting evidence.

 - Clicking on file links should open the files in a popup, with a link to open the original in a new tab.